 I started my programming way back in my 8th Standard (8th Grade) with GWBasic.
 Then during my high school moved to FoxBase+ and Clipper.
-I still remember the joy of my first Basic programs running – as a matter of fact my very first program was actually written in a paper, before I was permitted by my “Basic” tutor to key it in a PC.
+I still remember the joy of my first Basic program running – as a matter of fact, my very first program was actually written in a paper before I was permitted by my “Basic” tutor to key it into a PC.

-After that I immersed myself in FoxPro books and manuals (no Internet was available those days) and finally got the application working correctly.
-And it did work correctly for next 10 years.
+After that, I immersed myself in FoxPro books and manuals (no Internet was available those days) and finally got the application working correctly.
+And it did work correctly for the next 10 years.
 Moving from one machine to another over the years and on the way seeing various versions of OS – MS-DOS 4/6, Windows 3.x, Windows 95, Windows 2000 and finally Windows XP.
-The remarkable thing was during these 10 years, no one had ever (almost) touched the source code or took more than 10 minutes in backing/restoring/setting it up in a new machine.
+The remarkable thing was during these 10 years, no one had ever (almost) touched the source code or taken more than 10 minutes to backup/restore/set it up in a new machine.
 Around 2002, I was fed up with this MS-DOS application, so replaced it with a Visual Basic Application.
-The new VB application did pretty much the same functionality of the old FoxPro application, expect this time it was a Windows Application.
+The new VB application did pretty much the same functionality as the old FoxPro application, except this time it was a Windows Application.

-After my stint with FoxPro, I graduated to Nantucket Clipper Summer ‘87 for a short while and then to CA Clipper 5.x.
-CA Clipper 5.x was my stint on Object Oriented Programming (OOPS) and I still cherish my first full fledged OOPS application for a fleet management system – but that story and details are for a different day!.
+After my stint with FoxPro, I graduated to Nantucket Clipper in Summer ‘87 for a short while and then to CA-Clipper 5.x.
+CA-Clipper 5.x was my stint on Object Oriented Programming (OOPS) and I still cherish my first full-fledged OOPS application for a fleet management system – but that story and details are for a different day!

-Coming back to the reason on why started this post is that I got reminded about my Foxpro experiences after reading this blog posting by Drew Speedie.
-Drew has written his comments about a recent interview by Anders Hejlsberg (The Father of C#) where Anders has talked about his aim of bringing FoxPro like Data handling capabilities to next version of Visual Studio called “Orcas”.
+Coming back to the reason why started this post is that I got reminded about my Foxpro experiences after reading this blog posting by Drew Speedie.
+Drew has written his comments about a recent interview by Anders Hejlsberg (The Father of C#) where Anders talked about his aim of bringing FoxPro Data handling capabilities to the next version of Visual Studio called “Orcas”.

 Reading this post I couldn’t help recollecting my views of FoxPro and xBase.
-For many years, especially during the days I was programming and then designing Windows Client/Server Applications – I always wondered on why it was not as easy doing common DB tasks in Visual Basic like it was in good ‘ol xBase.
-For example, even FoxBase+ had very powerful input controls out of box through its Picture clause, that allowed fine control over what users can type – whether it be a phone number, a numeric value or text (today we call this as mask edit controls).
-Another example could be that in FoxPro/Clipper days we had the ever powerful Browse Command which allowed rich data editing capabilities that will envy today’s sophisticated Data Edit controls.
-In CA Clipper 5.x with its TBrowse Class (Am I not good for remembering all this after so many years), you got absolute control over how it appearance on screen and behaviour.
-You could wire up 100’s of events in TBrowse to Code-Blocks – which were flexible and powerful Macro’s that gets compiled during runtime and can do almost everything that was possible in design time coding.
+For many years, especially during the days, I was programming and then designing Windows Client/Server Applications – I always wondered why it was not as easy doing common DB tasks in Visual Basic as it was in good ‘ol xBase.
+For example, even FoxBase+ had very powerful input controls out of the box through its Picture clause, which allowed fine control over what users can type – whether it be a phone number, a numeric value or text (today we call this mask edit controls).
+Another example could be that in FoxPro/Clipper days we had the ever-powerful Browse Command which allowed rich data editing capabilities that will envy today’s sophisticated Data Edit controls.
+In CA-Clipper 5.x with its TBrowse Class (Am I not good for remembering all this after so many years), you got absolute control over how it appears on screen and behaviour.
+You could wire up hundreds of events in TBrowse to Code-Blocks – which were flexible and powerful Macro’s that get compiled during runtime and can do almost everything that was possible in design time coding.